-DIY this look with circle overlays and fonts in the Text tab (you can even use your own fave fonts with our tools).
+DIY this look with circle graphics and fonts in the Text tab (you can even use your own fave fonts with our tools).
 Or peruse our collection of designer-crafted Templates and choose from the oodles of options that feature circle/word combos.

-Pro tip: To put a ring around your words with circle overlays, change Color 2 on the Overlay palette to Transparent.
+Pro tip: To put a ring around your words with circle graphics, change Color 2 on the Graphic palette to Transparent.
 Your circle will be filling-less faster than a jelly donut set in front of a straw-wielding toddler.